 Now that summer is over (not that we had much summer this year anyway) there is a new series starting on Where is My Spoon.
-This time I will dedicate the next two weeks to recipes from another part of Romania, from Dobrogea – the territory found in the South-East of the country at the Black Sea.
+This time I will dedicate the next two weeks to recipes from another part of Romania, from Dobrogea or Dobruja – the territory found in the South-East of the country at the Black Sea.

-Dobrogea is an historical region divided in the 19th century between Romania and Bulgaria and the Romanian part of it comprises the Danube Delta, which must be one of the most beautiful places I have seen in my whole life.
+Dobrogea is an historical region divided in the 19th century between Romania and Bulgaria and the Romanian part of it comprises the Danube Delta, which must be one of the most beautiful places I have seen in my life.

 As a child, my grandparents and I used to go for holiday to the seaside, always Mamaia, every summer.
 Later on, after the fall of communism when the money my grandmother was earning lost most of their value, we stopped going, but those years of constant seaside holiday did leave an imprint on my brain.

 From there we went to the Danube Delta, a very aleatory decision, which proved to be the best we made that summer.
 We actually only wanted to take a boat and visit Sulina, a port town found at the mouth of one of the branches of the Danube.

 While waiting for the boat we were approached by a man asking us if we wouldn’t like to visit a small village in the Delta called Mila 23.
 He told us that his friend was renting rooms in his house and we would be more than welcomed, if we wanted to spend a few days there.

 I was quite apprehensive and I would not have done it without my husband.
-He, however, a more adventurous spirit convinced me to give it a try and so we did.
+He, however, a more adventurous spirit, convinced me to give it a try and so we did.

 Another opening and there it was, one of the most idyllic little villages I have seen in my life, a village with small houses, lots of flowers, lots of weeds, chickens and cats, dust and hot air.
 It was amazing!

-We actually only wanted to spend one night there, but we ended up staying for four days.
-I cannot even begin to tell you about the trips we took through the narrow Danube channels, all the trees growing on the sides of the channels and over the water forming some kind of green tunnels, the pelicans and all the other birds we didn’t know by name, the water lilies everywhere, watching the sunset on the water, eating fresh fried fish with garlic sauce and polenta cooked by the mother of the house owner and vegetable rice cooked by the owner of another boat that took us around the channels, cold beer in the local pub, walks through the hot narrow paths around the village and so on.
+And those water lilies everywhere.
+We watched the sunset on the water and, during the next days, we ate fresh fried fish with garlic sauce and polenta cooked by the mother of the house owner and vegetable rice cooked by the owner of another boat that took us around the channels, we drank cold beer in the local pub, we walked through the hot narrow paths around the village and so on.

 Oh!
 The sweet memories! 🙂